echochio-tw/meteor-android-build/README.md

-# Meteor Android Docker image
+# Meteor Android Docker image (include Android emulator)

 This repository contains a Docker image with an environment prepared to build Cordova-based Android APKs from Meteor projects.
 It has been tested and should work with both Meteor 1.3 and 1.4.